MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replications-fail-with-error-5.md

 ## Symptoms

-You may encounter one or more of the following symptoms when Active Directory replications fail with error 5.
+You might encounter one or more of the following symptoms when Active Directory replications fail with error 5.

 ### Symptom 1

-The Dcdiag.exe command-line tool reports that the Active Directory replication test fails with error status code (5).
+The *Dcdiag.exe* command-line tool reports that the Active Directory replication test fails with error status code (5).
 The report resembles the following:

 > Testing server: **Site_Name**\\**Destination_DC_Name**
 Starting test: Replications